 Mandaluyong Metro Manila, Philippines Travel Guide

 Filipino cuisine uniquely blends Malay, Chinese, Spanish, and Of american origin influences.
-This diversity mirrors the archipelago's history of trade and colonization.
-Rice forms the base, accompanying almost every meal.
+This diversity mirrors the group of islands's history of trade and colonization.
+Rice forms the foundation, accompanying almost each meal.

 The cuisine balances salty, sweet, sour, and savory notes, often within a single dish.
-Each region boasts its own specialties, contributing to the country's diverse food landscape.
+Each region boasts its own specialties, contributing to the country's varied food landscape.

 Eating with bare hands (kamayan) is traditional in laid-back settings.
 Dishes are almost always served family-style for sharing among diners.